lwfinger/rtw88/README.md

 # rtw88 downstream 🐧
-### This is a downstream repo for the Linux in-kernel rtw88 series of drivers for Realtek WiFi 5 chips.
+### This is a downstream repo with a primary purpose of supporting development, testing and maintenance for the Realtek rtw88 series of WiFi 5 drivers in the Linux kernel.

+The most recent addition to this repo is the driver for the rtw8814au chipset.
+Testing is needed so if you have an adapter based on the rtw8814au chipset, please test and report.

-🌟 **Up-to-Date Drivers**: The code in this repo stays in sync with the `wireless-next` repository, with additional changes to accommodate kernel API changes over time.
+🌟 The code in this repo stays in sync with the `wireless-next` repository, with additional changes to accommodate kernel API changes over time.

 📌 **Note**: The `wireless-next` repo contains the code set for the ***next*** kernel version.
 If kernel 6.X is out, kernel mainline repo is on 6.X+1-rcY, and `wireless-next` targets kernel 6.X+2 material.

 ---

-### Compatibility
+## Compatibility
 Compatible with **Linux kernel versions 5.4 and newer** as long as your distro hasn't modified any kernel APIs.
 RHEL and all distros based on RHEL will have modified kernel APIs and are unlikely to be compatible with this driver.